robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	West Coast           (away) to beat 	Fremantle            (home) with a probability of 	68.33%

+### Round 7 (generated 02/05/2018)

+Robs Elo predicts 	GWS Giants           (away) to beat 	Carlton              (home) with a probability of 	88.04%

+Robs Elo predicts 	Western Bulldogs     (home) to beat 	Gold Coast           (away) with a probability of 	77.41%

+Robs Elo predicts 	Essendon             (home) to beat 	Hawthorn             (away) with a probability of 	50.88%

+Robs Elo predicts 	West Coast           (home) to beat 	Port Adelaide        (away) with a probability of 	78.70%

+Robs Elo predicts 	Sydney               (home) to beat 	North Melbourne      (away) with a probability of 	89.26%

+Robs Elo predicts 	Adelaide             (home) to beat 	Carlton              (away) with a probability of 	96.76%

+Robs Elo predicts 	Richmond             (home) to beat 	Fremantle            (away) with a probability of 	94.73%

+Robs Elo predicts 	Melbourne            (away) to beat 	St Kilda             (home) with a probability of 	54.28%

+Robs Elo predicts 	Collingwood          (away) to beat 	Brisbane             (home) with a probability of 	79.84%

 ## NRL

 ### Current Predictions